ContainerSolutions/runbooks/content/posts/networking/dns-lookup-delay.md

 ## Check RunBook Match {#check-runbook-match}

-If your application regularly pauses when doing anything on the network, but succesfully continues, this runbook may help.
+If your application regularly pauses when doing anything on the network, but successfully continues, this runbook may help.

 ## Initial Steps Overview {#initial-steps-overview}